Skip to main content

 • Basic principles of sensory analysis

-• How a restaurant operates
+• How a restaurant works

-Module 2: How Do We Tell Gastronomy?
-(7.5 ECTS)
+Module II: How Do We Tell the Story of Gastronomy?

-• What is gastronomic journalism today
+• What is gastronomic journalism today?

 • Current ecosystem of gastronomic communication